 We've made no secret of the fact that we love Jenna Coleman and her beauty looks.
 But her hair is also a winner, too.
 The slight curl makes this look so wearable for any day or evening event.

-So chic, non?
 We've often lusted after Léa's blonde tousled hair that rests on her shoulders.
-This is how French girls do the mid-length.
+This is how French girls do mid-length.

 Yes, technically this is a little shorter, but that's only because there's a curl in it.
 Proof that you can do a lot of different looks with a mid-length cut.

-While Emma Roberts often changes up her hair color, she's quite the stickler for a medium-length cut.
+While Emma Stone often changes up her hair color, she's quite the stickler for a medium-length cut.

 Always the same length and always imitated, Alexa Chung's hair is the ultimate cool-girl cut.